[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 root@949dd89c3341:/var/www/html# ps auxf USER PID %CPU %MEM VSZ RSS TTY STAT START TIME COMMAND root 1 0.0 0.0 20248 3296 ?
 Ss 19:09 0:00 /bin/bash root 57 0.0 0.0 17496 2068 ?
 R+ 19:12 0:00 ps auxf

-Actually, this is an important property of docker containers; every time you run docker, a container is created from the original docker image (php:7.0.2-apache in this case).
+In fact, this is an important property of docker containers, and whenever you run docker each time, you create a container from the original docker image (hereafter php:7.0.2-apache).

-Therefore, the work I did last time when I placed the file in /var/www/html/index.html will not remain.
+Therefore, my work remains after I placed the file in /var/www/html/index.html.

-With this, you will need to perform routine tasks (in this case, starting apache and creating index.html) every time.
+This requires you to do regular tasks (in this case, starting apache and creating index.html) every time.

-If you are using it for full-scale development, you can't just start apache and transfer files to the container.
+If you are using it for full-scale development, it would be impossible to just start apache and transfer files to the container.

-To do this, we will create a Dockerfile with the startup procedures and run them automatically, and we will create a docker image with those procedures completed, but we plan to do that next time.
+To do this, we will automatically perform the procedure at startup into a Dockerfile, and create a docker image with the procedure completed, but we plan to do that next time.

 First of all, this time, we will manually start apache and place the contents.